No one system of morality is universal. But can we find a way to synchronize the world?

 Moral relativism’s addition to the issues on morality seems vague, as – assuming that moral judgements are judgements of personal taste, like one’s artistic preference and taste for a certain colour – it seems fair to conclude that the choice might be desirable for one but not for another.
 Yet, the logic of “good for one, bad for another”, can at times be misleading in morality.
 The example of colour blindness mentioned by Piers Benn seems to deliver concrete proof of how relativism remains a questionable doctrine.
 Assuming red-green colour blindness was on the rise, the majority would likely quality the affected as “seeing things differently” and not less correctly.
 This logic however is flawed when applied in other circumstances such as: if half of the population had a disorder that affected their orientation and ability to size objects, they would surely be causing severe injuries to themselves and others; in that case they would be considered as “wrong”.

-The analogy of colour « seeing things differently » seems more adequate for morality in subjective matters of personal taste; however, that concept is unlikely to work globally in other domains because it also cancels out dialectical debates, and disregards disparities in factual, logical and philosophical reasoning, discursive, creative, managerial, intellectual and/or political skills – which is an unrealistic outcome since the judgement of the mediocre majority of faillible humans is clouded by stubborn and selfish emotions that lead many to lie, deceive and misguide in order to stay in or get to power, especially in industrialised and mechanical societies that lack moral conscience and humane philosophies; third world countries where the level of education is poor; and some countries under strict religious laws that restrict intellectual and philosophical discourse, leading to a naive majority among their people, and hence an illusory and atavistic democracy.
+The analogy of colour « seeing things differently » seems more adequate for morality in subjective matters of personal taste; however, that concept is unlikely to work globally in other domains because it also cancels out dialectical debates, and disregards disparities in factual, logical and philosophical reasoning, discursive, creative, managerial, intellectual and/or political skills – which is an unrealistic outcome since the judgement of the mediocre majority of faillible humans is clouded by stubborn and selfish emotions that lead many to lie, deceive and misguide in order to stay in or get to power, especially in industrialised and mechanical societies that lack moral conscience and humane philosophies; third world countries where the level of education is poor; and some countries under strict religious laws that restrict intellectual and philosophical discourse, leading to a naive majority among their people, and hence an illusory and atavistic democracy that is simply the combined self-destructive voices of the naive and mediocre.

 Hence, the analogy of colour which simply views different opinions as « seeing things differently » is acceptable for philosophical arguments related to matters of personal taste, such as artistic preferences, but fails in matters related to the management of society because it would wrongly entice that each culture is right in its own choice, a concept that could allow unreasonable and insensitive political groups to create the illusion of a peaceful society where many have no other options but to suffer in silence – as we know from historical cases of political abuse [e.g. Idi Amin] in third world countries in Africa.